Workout Routine for Women Over 60: Get Strong and Get Active

 Activities like swimming, yoga, tai chi, and cycling are excellent options because they are low-impact and can be easier on the joints while still providing big health benefits.

-Walking is also one of the simplest and most effective form of aerobic exercise that can be done regularly.
+Walking is also one of the simplest and most effective forms of aerobic exercise that can be done regularly.

 Consistency in a fitness routine is key, because regular exercise can help women over 60 regain muscle strength and improve quality of life.